-On Formosa, Abel was sent to a work camp and out on work details.
+On Formosa, Abel was sent to Heito Camp.
+He did not remain there long and was sent to Toroku Camp which was opened just for them in the classrooms of a school.
+The POWs did gardening, farming, and clean up work around the camp and were not treated as harshly as in other camps.
 Even though the work was not that hard, many of the POW's died of malnutrition.
-Abel would remain on Formosa from November 1, 1944 until January 14, 1945, when he was sent to Japan on the Enoshima Maru.
+Abel would remain on Formosa from November 1, 1944, until January 14, 1945, when he was sent to Japan on the Enoshima Maru.

-Abel arrived in Japan on the 30th of January and was sent to Osaka.
+Abel arrived in Japan on January 30th and was sent to Osaka.
 On February 10th, the Japanese opened a new camp Wakinohama.
-At the camp, the POWs were housed in a two story school house.
-The POW worked as stevedore in the port for the Kamiguni Company.
+At the camp, the POWs were housed in a two story school house and put to work as stevedores in the port for the Kamiguni Company.
 Abel recalled that the prisoners were still beaten; but, by this time, they were so used to it that it did not bother them.

-On May 20, 1945, Abel and the other POWs were sent to Maibara 10-B when the camp was closed.
-This was somewhere in the interior of Japan.
-There he worked building canals and draining lakes.
+On May 20, 1945, Abel and the other POWs were sent to Maibara 10-B, in the interior of Japan, when the camp was closed.
+There, he worked building canals and draining lakes.
 This was near the end of the war so the treatment the POW's received had gotten better.

 One day a British POW entered the camp and told the men that the war was over.
 The prisoners decided that they were going to test this information.
 The guards were standing nearby, but their guns were leaning against a building.
 The POW's rushed the guns and so did the guards.
 After a short struggle, the guards let go of the guns and left.
 To the POW's this was the first proof that the war was over.
 When American planes appeared and started to drop them supplies, the prisoners' belief was confirmed.

 On September 10, 1945, the POW's made contact with American troops.
-Abel was sent to Yokohoma, Japan to to be deloused, to shower and to receive new clothes.
+Abel was sent to Yokohoma, Japan, to to be deloused, to shower, and to receive new clothes.
 He returned to the Philippines for medical treatment.
-On the Simon Bolivar, he returned to the United States on October 21, 1945, at San Francisco, and received additional medical treatment.
+On the Simon Bolivar, he returned to the United States on October 21, 1945, at San Francisco, and received additional medical treatment at Letterman General Hospital.
 He was discharged, from the army, on May 12, 1946.

-After the war, Abel saw House, who was now a sergeant, standing outside a Army Recruiting Office.
+After the war, Abel saw House, the man who had escaped and now a sergeant, standing outside a Army Recruiting Office.
 When Sgt.
 House saw Abel he turned away from him and would not acknowledge Abel.
 Abel presumed that House did not know that the other men were not killed because he had escaped.

 Abel resided in San Antonio, Texas, and his fishing buddy was Joseph Lajzer of Company B, who had been a POW with him.
 Abel also enjoyed giving presentations about his experiences as a POW.

-Abel Ortega passed away on August 24, 2009.
-He was buried in Section 45, Site 508 at Sam Houston National Cemetery in San Antonio, Texas.
+Abel Ortega passed away on August 24, 2009, and was buried in Section 45, Site 508 at Sam Houston National Cemetery in San Antonio, Texas.

 Return to A Company